 - Connections between net panels shall develop the full strength of the net.
 29 CFR 1926.105(f)

-Safety net systems must be drop tested each time they are moved to accommodate workers.
+Safety nets are a simple and effective way to protect employees from fall hazards in a working environment.
+Safety net systems must be drop-tested each time they are moved to accommodate workers.
 Safety nets can be used as a primary form of fall protection; but, can also provide an additional level of safety to others such as guardrails and personal fall arrest systems.